Nikhilk91/Dashboard-and-Visualization/Redesign Project/README.md

-## Data Visualization Redesign Project
+## Data Visualization Redesign Project: To burn more calories you need to run more
 ##### Date: 2nd Nov 2017
 ##### Nikhil Kaushik | W1344280 | Fall 2017
 ##### Professor: Michael Schermann